mxc-commons/znd-servicemanager/README.md

 ## Benchmark results

-For your convenience you will find benchmark comparisons of zend-servicemanager:master and mxc-servicemanager:master.
+For your convenience you will find benchmark comparisons of zend-servicemanager:master and mxc-servicemanager:develop.
 This section will be updated as new versions come up on either side.

-	$ vendor\bin\phpbench report --file=..\master.FetchNewServiceManager.xml --file=..\PR231.FetchNewServiceManager.xml --report=compare
+	$ vendor\bin\phpbench report --file=..\zend.FetchNewServiceManager.xml --file=..\mxc.FetchNewServiceManager.xml --report=compare
 	benchmark: FetchNewServiceManagerBench
 	+----------------------------------+-----------------+----------------+
 	| subject                          | suite:zend:mean | suite:mxc:mean |